memo330102/TaxCalculator/README.md

 2. Implement the required methods.
 3. The new tax type will be automatically integrated into the tax calculation process.
 This design makes the project easy to extend without modifying existing code.

+Caching

+Caching is implemented in the TaxCalculator.Caching project.
+The default implementation uses in-memory caching, but it can be extended to use other caching mechanisms like Redis.

+Global Exception Handling

+Global exception handling is implemented using middleware.
+This ensures that all exceptions are handled consistently across the application.
+The middleware catches exceptions like ArgumentException, InvalidOperationException, and Exception, returning appropriate HTTP status codes and error messages.

 Unit Testing